 The nightshift crew were a tight-knit bunch who looked out for each other in a rough way.
 Off the island, the world didn't have much time for them.
 They'd come from every corner of Europe (we rarely saw an Asian face), with one or two Australians mixed in.
 Most had done time for violent crime, some had killed men.
 On the job you got respect for what you could do, not what you had done, and for keeping your mouth shut.
 Con, the chubby Greek, was a wizard at honing turbine blades so they balanced just right.
 'Bloodybeautybest' he would snort in creative English.
 Gentle Big Bill had a knack with lathes, and quietly settled arguments.
 Jan was a methodical Polish boilermaker with a tangle of white hair.
 He kept to himself.
+Then there was Frazer was ragged hulk of a man, a bastard at the best of times, one of the few Australians.
+We all tried to keep a distance from him.
 I was a curiosity they didn't quite know what to do with.
 Just 21, too obviously educated with those bloody books, hopelessly innocent, pretty useless with a sledge hammer.
 A boilermaker's assistant, the payslip said.
 Big Bill, or Earnie Onions, the foreman, must have said something.
 Somehow, older and wiser, they decided to protect me for the time being as 'the kid'.
 After a double night shift we'd head back to the mainland in a launch and make a beeline for one of the early morning pubs.
 Schooners of beer have a special taste at 7am in the morning when you are totally buggered.

 Suddenly there was a rattle of chain running past a ratchet and the shaft plunged dangerously.
 Some dopey fool had tripped a chainblock release.
 Fucking hell, how did that happen?
 "Fucking Polack", bellowed Frazer, making a grab for a heavy wrench.
 "Fucking dickhead," snarled the Pole, pulling a knife from inside his sock.
 They'd seen this movie before.
 The rest of the crew flattened back against the sides of the ship, dead silent.
 Someone had to lose here in a real bad way.
 I hadn't seen this movie before.
 Later on, I had no idea of why I had opened my mouth, or why I was that dumb.
 Stepping over the shaft between them I muttered, "I did it.
 Sorry".
 What the fuck?
 Every man there knew I'd been nowhere near the chain block.
 Frazer looked at me dully, then turned his back in disgust.
 Jan the Pole shook his head and put the knife away.
 The moment had passed.
 Somehow we got back to work to rescue the tail shaft.
 Adrenalin had belted us wide awake, and I seem to have earned a different kind of respect.